mamunrushdi/Concurrent-Programming-in-Java/README.md

 # Concurrent-Programming-in-Java

-## This is second course in [Parallel, Concurrent, and Distributed Programming in
-Java Specialization by Rice University in Coursera](https://www.coursera.org/specializations/pcdp)
+## _This is the second course in [Parallel, Concurrent, and Distributed Programming in Java Specialization by Rice University in Coursera](https://www.coursera.org/specializations/pcdp)_

-An introductory course of  Concurrent Programming in Java by Rice university in Coursera

-Where I've learnt the follwing skills:
+An introductory course of  Concurrent Programming in Java by Rice university in Coursera Where I've learnt the follwing skills:
 1. Concurrency theory: progress guarantees, deadlock, livelock, starvation, linearizability
 2. Use of threads and structured/unstructured locks in Java